 In this section, I lay out the model and describe the intuition for how multi-stage production can magnify the effects of international trade barriers.
 The model is a Ricardian model of trade in which trade and specialization patterns are determined by relative technology differences across countries.
 The model is essentially a multi-stage, multi-region version of Eaton and Kortum (2002), a model that has been successful in fitting international trade data.
 It also draws from Yi (2003).
-Both papers extend and/or generalize the celebrated Dornbusch, Fischer, and Samuelson (1977; hereafter, DFS) continuum-of-goods Ricardian model.6
+Both papers extend and/or generalize the celebrated Dornbusch, Fischer, and Samuelson (1977; hereafter, DFS) continuum-of-goods Ricardian model.

 The basic geographic unit is a region.
-Countries consist of more than one region.
+There are two countries.
+Each country consists of one or more regions.
 Countries have "border" barriers, but regions do not.
 Each region possesses technologies for producing goods along a [0,1] continuum.
 Each good is produced in two stages.
 Both stages are tradable.
-Consequently, there are I^2 possible production patterns, where I is the total number of regions, for each good on the continuum.
+Consequently, there are $I^2$ possible production patterns, where I is the total number of regions, for each good on the continuum.
 Goods are produced from labor and intermediates.
 The model determines which production pattern or patterns occur in equilibrium.

-6In all three papers, changes in trade occur along the extensive margin.
+&lt;sup>6In all three papers, changes in trade occur along the extensive margin.
 Hillberry and Hummels (2008) provide detailed micro-evidence supporting this feature.

-2.1 Technologies and Firms
+2.1 Technologies